ATRIUM HOUSE - Modern Townhouse Renovation

 Warm and tactile materials and abundant natural light soften the apartment’s modern aesthetic.
 Matte white lacquer cabinetry and a soft reconstituted gray wood veneer complement the white Carrara kitchen island and stainless steel prep counters.
 Custom stained oak flooring and stainless steel and wood railings unite the common spaces of the apartment.
-The clean-lined furniture, with practical but luxe fabrics allow more whimsical pieces – Naoto Fukasawa’s “Papilio” wing chairs with dressmaker zippered backs, and two Tom Everhart “Peanuts” lithographs – to stand out.
+The clean-lined furniture, with practical, but luxe fabrics allow more whimsical pieces – Naoto Fukasawa’s “Papilio” wing chairs with dressmaker zippered backs, and two Tom Everhart “Peanuts” lithographs – to stand out.
 The overall effect is both soothing and uplifting – a perfect respite at the end of a busy day in the city.

 AWARDS